EranXu/teamMemberProject/README.md

 # Team Member Project - Ver 2.0
 a mobile app by `Django`, `MySQL` and `HTML`, using python virtual environment.

-## Estimated Time
-15 hrs

-5 hrs / day (Dec.11 - Dec.13)

 ## About
-Although there is no deadline for this project, I want to complete it as quickly as possible.
-It is a pity that my semester enters the final week, so I can only use the weekend time to do this totally new project for me.

-I know the cost time may be very long, because I started from 0, and I recorded all the problems I encountered.
+I recorded all the problems I encountered.
 Almost every problem allows me to deal with more than 1 hour.
 But I finally finished it:)

-I really hope you can see my attitude and my sincerity.
-I can do my best to learn the unknown knowledge.
-This is my attitude.
-I hope you can give me a chance to prove myself.

 ## Version 2.0